shreyshah6699/Portfolio/README.md

 * **Experience**

+   * Gulab Oil & Foods (Gujarat, India) - Scientist, April 2021 - July 2022
+       * Led market analysis for a new product launch, driving success and contributing to a 7% increase in overall revenue
+       * Streamlined inventory management processes, leading to a 10% increase in efficiency and reduction in inventory holding costs
+       * Implemented a data-driven inventory forecasting model, improving accuracy, reducing stockouts by 20\%, \& boosting efficiency
+       * Developed customer segmentation models to optimize targeted marketing, enhancing acquisition and retention

-   * JV Enterprise (Gujarat, India) - Data Analyst, April 2020 - July 2022
+   * JV Enterprise (Gujarat, India) - Data Analyst, January 2019 - March 2021

        * Collaborated with cross-functional teams to analyze large datasets, identify trends, and extract actionable insights
        * Developed predictive models to optimize inventory management, resulting in a 15% reduction in excess stock